My research interests are in the development of applied decision science and data science

 outperform a mathematical programming model for certain scenarios because the discretisation of

 time in mathematical programming artificially restricts the solution space.
+We have extended this work to look at

 - Life-cycle and cost of goods assessment of different drug manufacturing technologies: Together with my MSc student Phumthep Bunnak,